stridecolossus/jove-blog/blog/part-4-models/swapchain-recreation.md

 This requirement implies the following:

-* Refactoring of the `acquire` and `present` swapchain methods to test whether the swapchain has become invalid.
+* Refactoring of the swapchain to test whether the swapchain has become invalid.

 * A new exception thrown by these methods such that the swapchain can be recreated.

 * Some sort of 'holder' approach for the various components that can be recreated.

 Most Vulkan device drivers _should_ generate errors when the swapchain becomes invalid, but this is not guaranteed.
-It is recommended to also explicitly check for changes to the window, i.e. using GLFW event callbacks.
+It is recommended to also explicitly check for changes to the window (i.e. using GLFW event callbacks), therefore event handlers will also be implemented to explicitly handle resized and minimised windows.

 Additionally the current implementation of the swapchain and rendering surface has several problems that will be addressed as part of this refactoring work: